info-201a-wi23/final-project-proposal-group-aa-3/README.md

 Within the school environment exist various factors, such as societal expectations, academic pressure, workload, bullying, harassment, and discrimination, which can seriously deteriorate students' mental health, resulting in depression, anxiety, and a significant decline in self-esteem.
 Our topic for this research project focuses the impact of school on students' mental health and what we can do to improve school grounds to promote a healthy and positive mental health.

+##Adelman, Howard, and Linda Taylor.
+“Mental Health in Schools and Public Health .”
+Public Health Report, June 2006, journals.sagepub.com/doi/pdf/10.1177/003335490612100312.

+##Alliance, MindSpring Mental Health.
+“Learn How School Affects Mental Health in High School Students.”
+Mindspring, 2 May 2022, www.mindspringhealth.org/resources/news/how-school-affects-mental-health-in-high-school-students#:~:text=Unfortunately%2C%20school%20itself%20can%20sometimes,how%20school%20affects%20mental%20health.

+##Division of Adolescent and School Health, “Mental Health.”
+Centers for Disease Control and Prevention, 19 Jan.
+2023, www.cdc.gov/healthyyouth/mental-health/index.htm.

 3. The Dataset

-> **Where did you find the data?
-Please include a link to the data source.**
+> Where did you find the data?
+Please include a link to the data source.
 > We found this data via Kaggle.com.
 > [Link to the site](https://www.kaggle.com/datasets/thedevastator/medical-student-mental-health?resource=download)
 >
-> **Who collected the data?**
+> Who collected the data?
 > The data was collected by Valerie Carrard, Céline Bourquin, Sylvie Berney, Katja Schlegel, Jacques Gaume, Pierre-Alexandre Bart, Martin Preisig, Marianne Schmid Mast & Alexandre Berney (2022).
 >
->**How was the data collected or generated?**
+> How was the data collected or generated?
-  In this study, a sample of 886 medical students from various academic years was analyzed.
-The participants' empathy, encompassing cognitive, emotional,     and behavioral aspects, was evaluated through self-assessment surveys and a test designed to measure their ability to recognize emotions.

->**Why was the data collected?**
+> Why was the data collected?
-  The data was collected to gain valuable insight into the impact of being a medical student on one's health and overall well-being.

->**How many observations (rows) are in your data?**
+>How many observations (rows) are in your data?

->**How many features (columns) are in the data?**
+> How many features (columns) are in the data?
->**What, if any, ethical questions or questions of power do you need to consider when working with this data?**
+> What, if any, ethical questions or questions of power do you need to consider when working with this data?
->**What are possible limitations or problems with this data?   (at least 200 words)**
+> What are possible limitations or problems with this data?   (at least 200 words)

 4. Implications